 This model provides the same smart navigating features, and outstanding cleaning performance of the S6 MaxV while being more cost-efficient.

 What it lacks is the advanced obstacle avoidance feature, but I feel that the LIDAR sensor and advanced navigational algorithm is decent enough for those who don’t want to spend a premium for such.

-The downgrades of this model from the S6 does not seem to affect how it navigates, so I feel that between the two, the S6 Pure provides better value for your dollar.
+The downgrades do not seem to affect how it navigates, so I feel that between the two, the S6 Pure provides better value for your dollar.

 The Verdict: A Less Expensive Option That Performs Almost As Well As The S6 MaxV

-I think this option is one of the better options at its price range when you factor in the features it has with the Roborock app.
+I think this model is one of the better alternatives at its price range when you factor in the features it has in the Roborock app.

 It excels in surface cleaning and above average when it comes to deep cleaning carpet.